mathbaffa/Radiomic-Features-for-Breast-IR-Imaging/README.md

 This feature dataset can be used for research proposes and reproducibility.
 If using, please reference the following paper:

-- Baffa, M. F. O., Conci, A. (2022).
-Radiomics for Breast IF-Imaging Classification.
-To be published.
+- Baffa, M.d.F.O., Conci, A. (2022).
+Radiomics for Breast IR-Imaging Classification.
+In: , et al. Artificial Intelligence over Infrared Images for Medical Applications and Medical Image Assisted Biomarker Discovery.
+MIABID AIIIMA 2022 2022.
+Lecture Notes in Computer Science, vol 13602.
+Springer, Cham. https://doi.org/10.1007/978-3-031-19660-7_2

 Dataset Attributes: